-- Must be 19 years old or older
+- Must be 19 years of age or older

 - Be of good character

-- Pass security screening required by RCMP
+- Pass security screening required by the RCMP (Criminal Record Check)

-- Willing to participate in training sessions
+- Participate fully in all training sessions

-- Follow COP policies and procedures
+- Follow all COP policies and procedures, including maintaining strict confidentiality

 - Maintain a positive and respectful presence in the community

-Paulette 250-679-3010 or Rolly 250-679-8467 or the RCMP 250-679-3221
+Joan 250-320-7472 or Linda 250-833-8304 or the Chase RCMP 250-679-3221